 01 of 05

-A canterbury is a piece of portable, occasional furniture.
-It consists of an open-topped rack with slatted compartments for storing sheet music, music books, magazines, or newspapers.
+A Canterbury is a portable, occasional furniture piece consisting of an open-topped rack with slatted compartments for storing sheet music, music books, magazines, or newspapers.

 The top rests on four legs, which are typically on casters to assist with rolling it from place to place rather than carrying it.
 Many times these pieces include a drawer underneath the rack, offering extra storage space.